Menelaos Markides: Archaeological career

 In 1909 he was sent with a scholarship from the Committee of the Cyprus Museum to the University of Oxford, where he studied under John Myres, as well as in Germany to study Classical archaeology.
 Upon his return in 1911 he was appointed as the curator of the Cyprus Museum, a position he weld for two decades.
 Markides organised the Museum in a systematic basis.

 In 1912 he invited his former tutor John Myres to excavate with him in Cyprus, they excavated together in Idalion.
 Between 1913 and 1917 Markides along with John Myres and Leonard Halford Dudley Buxton conducted systematic excavations on behalf of the Cyprus Museum at the Early-Middle Bronze Age site Vrysi tou Barba in Lapithos.
 Their excavations were among the first excavations in Cyprus that followed some scientific methods.

 Additionally, Markides excavated at Arpera, Skouriotissa, Katydhata, and in 1917, he excavated an Iron Age sanctuary at Arsos which was later published by the Swedish Cyprus Expedition, more specifically A. Westholm, due to his ill health.
 In 1916 and 1918, he excavated 50 tombs at Marion.
 He also excavated at Enkomi and Golgoi.
 He studied and published Cypriot sculpture.

-In the 9 of April 1932 he retired as curator of the Cyprus Museum and he was appointed as an honorary member of the Committee of the Cyprus Museum.
-Porphyrios Dikaios succeeded him as curator.
+In 1931 he retired as curator of the Cyprus Museum and Porphyrios Dikaios succeeded him as curator.